uploadcare/safescript/readme.md

 </script>
 ```

-and your HTML will look like this:
+Which then makes your HTML look like that:

 ```html
 <script>